Archive for Financial News – Page 8

 The COT soft commodities markets speculator bets were overall higher this week as seven out of the eleven softs markets we cover had higher positioning while the other four markets had lower speculator contracts.

-Soybean Oil leads the Soft Commodities price performance this week
+Soybean Oil and Cotton led Soft Commodities price performance.

-On the downside, the biggest loser on the week was Soybean Meal with a -3.78% decline, followed by Cotton, which dipped by -2.28%.
-And Cocoa was virtually unchanged with a small decline of -0.26%.
+On the downside, Soybean Meal was the biggest loser on the week with a -2.80% decline, followed by Cocoa, which dipped by -2.50%, and Coffee, which fell by -2.15%.
+Corn was a little bit lower this week with a -1.17% decrease over the last five-day period.

 Soft Commodities Data: